Chingford branch line: The privatisation era (1994–present day)

 The Railways Act 1993 saw the railway split into two parts with Railtrack being responsible for the maintenance of the infrastructure and a series of different companies operating the services.

 However, before the franchises were let operation was in the hands of independent business units.

 The first of the private sector operators was the West Anglia Great Northern (WAGN) Railway which operated suburban services on the West Anglia Main Line and associated branches.
 It also operated the suburban services out of Kings Cross and Moorgate stations and its rolling stock was maintained at Hornsey and Ilford depots.
 It commenced operation in January 1997.

 On 3 October 2002 Railtrack was bought by Network Rail who became responsible for the infrastructure on the branch.

 WAGN operated the Chingford branch from January 1997 until 2004 when the Strategic Rail Authority made changes to the franchise arrangements and the line became part of the Greater Anglia franchise which covered the whole of East Anglia.
 The new franchise was named the "one" franchise by successful bidder National Express.

 The "one" franchise was renamed National Express East Anglia in February 2008, and continued operation of the branch until 2012.
 Operation then passed to the Abellio Greater Anglia franchise.

 On 31 May 2015, the line became part of the London Overground network: a concession controlled by Transport for London and currently operated by Arriva Rail London.

+In June 2023, TFL announced that it would be giving each of the six Overground services unique names by the end of the following year.
+On 15 February 2024, it was confirmed that the Lea Valley section would be named the Weaver line (to honour the weaving and textile industry in several locations the line serves) and would be coloured maroon on the updated network map.